anjastev/anjastev/README.md

 # Anja's Portfolio 👋

 Welcome to my GitHub profile!
-I'm Anja, a passionate UX/UI designer and a Computer Science student at the Faculty of Computer Science & Engineering in Skopje.
+I'm Anja,  a Computer Science student at the Faculty of Computer Science & Engineering in Skopje.
 Here you'll find a collection of my projects, from innovative UX/UI designs to functional web applications.

 ## About Me 🌟